-A contract with your producer is an important part of the recording process.
-Music producer contracts protect everyone involved in the recording by explicitly detailing duties and compensation.
+A contract with your music producer is an important part of the recording process.
+Music production contracts protect everyone involved in the recording by explicitly detailing duties, rights, and compensation.

-However, many times up-and-coming musicians are tempted to sign a production contract that they don't understand just to get a big name producer on board.
-Bad move.
-Production contracts are famous for being one of those little things that sneak up and bite you when your career takes off.
+However, many times up-and-coming artists are tempted to sign the first production contract that they see, just to get a producer on board with their music.
+Bad move!
+Production contracts are notorious for being one of those little things that sneak up and bite you once your career takes off.

-Therefore, before you sign a contract with a producer, make sure you understand it.
+Therefore, before you sign a contract with a producer, make sure you understand its terms and conditions.
 This guide will help both musicians AND producers figure out a fair deal.

 Cover These Issues When Signing a Music Producer Contract